Escape from Planet Earth: Plot

-The aliens are directed to the base's "peace shield", with Shanker revealing the blubonium, and Gary unintentionally provoking Scorch into stealing and breaking it.
-Shanker places Scorch into a freezing chamber and orders Gary to fix the blubonium for his brother's release, revealing that he plans to destroy all alien planets with life on them, stemming from an incident which a trio of grey aliens' spaceship (accidentally) killed his father back in 1947.
-Gary fixes the ray with help from his new friends, but Shanker goes back on his deal and freezes him as well.
+In the cafeteria, Gary and Scorch cause a food fight which is eventually broken up by an arriving Shanker.
+The aliens are directed to the base's "peace shield", (a massive laser weapon claimed to be design to destroy asteroids) with Shanker revealing the reactor, and Gary unintentionally provoking Scorch into stealing and breaking it.
+Shanker places Scorch into a freezing chamber and orders Gary to fix the reactor for his brother's release, revealing that he plans to destroy all planets with life on them, stemming from an incident in which a trio of grey aliens accidentally killed his father.
+Gary fixes the ray, but Shanker goes back on his deal and freezes him as well.
 The other aliens discover Shanker's true intentions when he attempts to destroy Baab with the laser, but it is revealed that Gary rigged the machine to malfunction, destroying itself, and causing Gary, Scorch, and the other imprisoned Aliens to be released from their icy prisons.
-The brothers and their new friends escape Area 51 and head for Baab after locating Scorch's spaceship.
+The brothers escape Area 51 and head for Baab, accompanied by their new friends, after locating Scorch's spaceship with help from Hawk and Hammer, two guys Gary met in 7-Eleven.

 Meanwhile, back on Baab, Kip frees Kira, who subdues Lena after the latter takes off with a blubonium shipment.
-US Air Force jets chase the Scorch's ship, but Kip guides him through and manages to evade and destroy the jets.
+US Air Force jets chase Scorch's ship, but Kip guides him through and manages to evade and destroy the jets.
 However, Shanker, wearing Scorch's robotic suit, uses a tractor beam to stop the ship in midair.
-Gary, followed by Scorch, jump out and manage to get the suit off Shanker which causes them all to plummet.
-While freefalling, Gary and Scorch reconcile before they and Shanker are rescued by the grey aliens, who previously helped Shanker due to their guilt of causing his father’s death but now turn against him after discovering his true agenda.
-After Gary knocks out Shanker, the grey aliens take him away.
-The brothers return to Baab and reunite with Gary's family.
-Scorch is greeted as a hero, but gives Gary the credit.
-To celebrate his return, Scorch marries his girlfriend, anchorwoman Gabby Babblebrook, with Gary as his best man.
+Gary, followed by Scorch, jumps out and manages to get the suit off Shanker which causes them all to plummet.
+While freefalling, Gary and Scorch reconcile before they and Shanker are rescued by the grey aliens, who helped Shanker due to their guilt of causing his father’s death but have now turned against him after discovering his true agenda.
+Gary punch outs Shanker, bids farewell to Doc, Io, and Thurman, and returns to Baab, where he and Scorch reunite with his family, while Lena is arrested.
+Scorch is greeted as a hero but gives Gary the credit, rehiring him to BASA.
+To celebrate his return to Baab, Scorch marries his girlfriend, anchorwoman Gabby Babblebrook, with Gary as his best man as a reward for saving him from the Dark Planet.